 Definition

 Flash Attention is a fast, memory-efficient algorithm for computing the attention operation at the heart of every transformer model.
-It produces the exact same result as standard attention — it is not an approximation — but it is engineered to be IO-aware, meaning it minimises the slow reads and writes between the GPU's large high-bandwidth memory (HBM) and its small but fast on-chip SRAM.
-By tiling the computation and using an online-softmax trick, it never materialises the full attention matrix in global memory, avoiding the quadratic memory blow-up that makes long sequences expensive.
+It produces the exact same result as standard attention — it is not an approximation — but it is engineered to be IO-aware, meaning it minimizes the slow reads and writes between the GPU's large high-bandwidth memory (HBM) and its small but very fast on-chip SRAM.
+The insight behind it is that attention on modern GPUs is bottlenecked by memory traffic, not arithmetic: the chip can multiply matrices faster than it can shuttle them in and out of memory, so the winning move is to reorganize the computation around moving less data.

 Why it matters